Shikhar Dhawan’s Test centuries

 |114 (100) vs Pakistan||Sep 23, 2018||Won by 9 wickets|

 He has tasted far more success in One-Day International cricket than in the other two formats.
 His batting average is higher and he has also been far more consistent.
-Five of Dhawan’s 15 ODI centuries—three in the 2013 and 2017 editions of the Champions Trophy and two in the Cricket World Cup 2015 and one in the 2019 Cricket World Cup—have come in ICC tournaments.
+Six of Dhawan’s 17 ODI centuries—three in the 2013 and 2017 editions of the Champions Trophy, two in the Cricket World Cup 2015 and one in the 2019 Cricket World Cup—have come in ICC tournaments.

 Team India have lost just thrice when Dhawan has made an ODI century and this Delhi left-hander took just 71 balls to bring up his 11th ODI century, which came against Sri Lanka and is his fastest ton till date.
 He is also the fourth-fastest to 14 ODI hundreds in terms of innings (105 innings) and the second-fastest Indian (behind Virat Kohli, 103 innings).